grzegorzlobos/my_examples_repo/README.md

 # my_examples_repo
-my examples of scripts, selenium webdriver in java, eclipse with maven
+my examples of scripts, selenium webdriver in java+testNG, eclipse with maven